-By default, the RDP access to the desktop of Windows Server member servers or Active Directory domain controllers are restricted to users added to the local Administrators or Domain Admins groups.
+By default, the RDP access to the desktop of Windows Server member servers or Active Directory domain controllers is restricted to users added to the local Administrators or Domain Admins groups.
 In this post, we’ll show you how to grant non-admin users RDP access to Windows Server hosts or domain controllers without assigning them local admin rights.

 By default, Windows security settings allow a remote user to make RDP connections through Remote Desktop Services (TermService) if: